LawnchairLauncher/lawnicons/CONTRIBUTING.md

 7. Describe your PR according to our templates and create it.
 8. Make sure that the build went without errors.
 Wait for a review or do a self-review.
 9. We will merge your PR, fix the little things, or leave a comment asking you to rework.

-To link an app component to an existing icon, you need to go through the same process.
-The main thing is to consider the identity of the icons.
-For instance, Just Eat and Menulog have the identical icons.

 Please keep your repository up to date, otherwise you may drag a commit history through all your PRs.
 There are 2 main ways to do this:
 1. Open `Terminal` on the local copy of your repository via GitHub Desktop.
 Run `git reset --hard upstream/develop`.
 Overwrite your repository with your local copy via GitHub Desktop: `Force push origin`.